 7. Provide findings, rationale, prioritized recommendations, and decision rules that could enable and guide future planning for U.S. human space exploration.
 The recommendations will describe a high-level strategic approach to ensuring the sustainable pursuit of national goals enabled by human space exploration, answering enduring questions, and delivering value to the nation over the fiscal year (FY) period of FY2014 through FY2023, while considering the program’s likely evolution in 2015-2030.

 Call for Input (Closed) The Committee on Human Spaceflight invited interested individuals and groups to submit short input papers that addressed the role of human spaceflight and its suggested future.
 That call for papers is now closed.
-You may view information about the submitted white papers here.
-You may view papers submitted prior to the deadline here.

 Prior to its closing deliberations, the NRC’s Committee on Human Spaceflight opened the study to a final stage of broad public input on Oct.
 29th.
 The Committee collected input via Twitter (#HumansInSpace) on the question of: